rabidaudio/synthesizer/README.md

       - Option to sync with another osc?
         - in theory, grounding osc at a regular interval would reset the osc over and over, effectively changing it's frequency
       - CV control for shape?
-      - Room for one more shape
+      - Room for more shapes
+        - white noise?
         - PDS
           - https://en.wikipedia.org/wiki/Phase_distortion_synthesis
           - a bit of wild harmonics